 However, with the credit crunch in play, it was unable to sell on the debt that the banking side of the business had provided for these deals, leaving it suffering a slow death as confidence in its survival faded.
 Talks to find the bank a buyer failed and on 15 September 2008, Lehman Brothers declared bankruptcy, engulfing the world in the global financial crisis.

 Commercial property went off the cliff with the rest of the financial sector.
 Instead of sinking slowly as companies took less space and paid lower rents – the usual pattern for property under the old rules – its fate was sealed through being more embedded in the financial markets.
 It was exposed through taking advantage of its greater access to debt, and its newfound dependence on debt to drive returns in a heady market.
-Quickly, the confidence and money to buy and sell buildings evaporated and values fell precipitously as the European property markets as the industry realised that in the speed of its reinvention, it had lost faith in the power of the bricks and mortar.
+Quickly, the confidence and money to buy and sell buildings evaporated, and values fell precipitously as the European markets realised that in the speed of its reinvention, it had lost faith in the power of the bricks and mortar.

 This was a guest post written by Andrea Carpenter of Women Talk Real Estate.
 Andrea Carpenter’s book High Rise and Fall, published by Routledge, takes a longer look at the run-up to the Lehman crash and how property bounced back, Its available from 24 September.
 Pre-order now from Amazon.